multiparty/chamberlain/README.md

 # chamberlain
-Accepts requests from an analyst in order to orchestrate computations between cardinal (and then congregation) servers.
+Accepts requests from an analyst in order to orchestrate computations between [cardinal](https://github.com/multiparty/cardinal) servers.
-Maintains a database of mappings between dataset IDs and IPs of cardinal servers that own shares of those datasets.
+Maintains a database of locations of cardinal servers, available workflows to run, and available datasets to work with.

 To run with the database add a .env file to the root of the directory with the following format
 ```